diffusioncon/Launchpad/JUDGING.md

 ### Can I submit in multiple tracks?

 Yes you can!
-For example, if your project uses machine learning, and a use case with permissioned data sharing, it would be great to present to both _Machine Learning in the Decentralised World_ and _Sharing in Consortia Networks_!
+For example, if your project is about permissioned data sharing, and uses machine learning, it would be great to present to both the _Machine Learning in the Decentralised World_ and _Sharing in Consortia Networks_ judging tables!